 Over the years poor installation practices have given heat pumps a bad name.
 A heat pump is not the best solution for every home there are many factors that need to be taken into account such as duct insulation and sizing, air infiltration, etc..
 One drawback for some people is that the heat pump can sometimes produce supply air temperatures lower than your body temperature making the air coming out of the ducts feel cool if it blows directly on you.

-With the costs of propane skyrocketing to as much as $3.65 per gallon in the southwest Missouri area this winter a heat pump is a great solution to people looking to save money on their propane bill.
+With the costs of propane skyrocketing to as much as $3.65 per gallon in the southwest Missouri area this winter, a heat pump is a great solution to people looking to save money on their propane bills.
 A heat pump can save propane customers from 50% to as much as 75% of their heating cost.
-A heat pump is also up to 360 times more efficient than an electric furnace making it a great solution to those with all electric homes.
+A heat pump is also up to 360 times more efficient than an electric furnace making it a great solution to those with all-electric homes.
 Natural gas prices on the other hand are relatively cheap currently so the cost savings are not as drastic as it is for someone heating with propane or electric resistance heat.
 A properly installed heat pump can be a great solution to save energy dollars for many years to come.